 Iceland schengen visa

-Iceland is part of Europe with capital at Reykjavík.
-Bolivian citizens need visa for travelling to Iceland as tourist.
+Iceland is part of Europe with main city at Reykjavík.
+Indonesian citizens need visa for travelling to Iceland as tourist.
 The stay is usually Short stay with a period of 90 days and visa expires in 90 days.
 Applicant is required to be present when applying for visa and there are total 10 documents required.
 You can also find useful tips from fellow travellers.

 Schengen Visa: Schengen Visa is a visa for the Schengen Area which consists of most of the European Economic Area, plus several other adjacent countries

 You must submit a passport or other travel document issued within the last 10 years.
 This must have at least 2 blank pages and be valid for at least another 3 months after the date you intend to leave the Schengen area.

 Each person travelling with you on your travel document must submit their own visa form.